Current brief

 LLM comparison

-A trust-first read on where OpenAI, Anthropic, and Gemini each fit best.
+A trust-first read on where OpenAI, Anthropic, and Gemini each fit best after Claude Opus 4.8 and Gemini 3.5 Flash.

 Brief summary

 OpenAI is still the broadest default for teams that want one vendor across chat, coding, search, computer use, and execution, and GPT-5.5 materially strengthens that case.
-Claude Opus 4.7 remains the sharpest trust signal for code-heavy agents, careful review, document reasoning, high-resolution vision, and long-running workflows.
-Gemini is most compelling when long context, Google ecosystem leverage, search grounding, and cost discipline matter more than mindshare.
+Claude Opus 4.8 is now the sharpest public trust signal for code-heavy agents, careful review, document reasoning, computer use, long context, and long-running workflows.
+Gemini is most compelling when long context, Google ecosystem leverage, search grounding, multimodality, and cost discipline matter more than mindshare.

 Why this comparison belongs here